mariosky/sandbox-go/README.md

 ## sandbox-go

-A docker container based on alpine (golang:alpine) for running experiments in sandbox.
+A docker container based on alpine (golang:alpine) for running exercises in sandbox.

 It includes: